focus-editor/focus/LOG.md

     - Ignore project folders which are children of another project folder?

 - File management:
-    - Open file dialog:
-        - Display something to indicate no entries
-        - Fix the jiggling at the bottom when typing every second letter
     - Create new files:
         - Ctrl + N to create a new buffer
         - If a buffer has no name, use the first N non-whitespace characters